-Caramel custard is a perrenial english favourite at the dining table, undeservedly supplanted by its french cousin creme brulee in recent years.
-The creamy custard soaked in a bath of caramel is a delectable combination.
-And the beauty of it… because sugar is melted twice, the resulting caramel syrup maintains its consistency at all temperatures, so you can serve caramel custard either hot or chilled.
+Caramel Custard is a perennial English favourite at the dining table, undeservedly supplanted by its French cousin the creme brulee in recent years.
+The creamy custard soaked in a bath of liquid caramel is a delectable combination.
+And the beauty of it… because sugar is melted twice, the resulting caramel syrup maintains its runny consistency at all temperatures, even when the Caramel Custard is served chilled.

 - Eggs (6)

 - You can make caramel custard in individual portions or in one large pyrex / corningware container but the first step is always to assemble ovenware of the right volume (for the purposes of this recipe, I’ll be assuming you are using individual ramekins).
-As the caramel sets very quickly, there will be no time to deal with this math along the way.
 As a guide, your ovenware should be able to hold 1 litre of water.

-- Put one cup of plain sugar in a pan and under slow heat, stir until the sugar caramelizes.
-At first, the sugar will yellow a bit and start clumping together, and after about fifteen minutes, you’ll get a deep golden brown molasses.
+- Put 3/4 cup of plain sugar in a pan.
+Under slow heat, stir until the sugar caramelizes.
+At first, the sugar will yellow a bit and start clumping together, and after a while it’ll deepen in colour.
 I wouldn’t use a non-stick pan as the sugar gets really hot.

-- At the point where most of the sugar has turned into molasses (the remainder will caramelize by itself), drizzle it with a large spoon to layer the bottom of your ramekins.
-You have to work fast as a bitter taste will set in if you continue to heat the molasses too long but if you turn off the fire, the molasses will quickly thicken to the point where you won’t be able to work it.
-The molasses will harden immediately as it touches your cold bakeware so don’t harbour any thoughts about adjusting it later.
+- At the point where the sugar has turned to medium golden brown, drizzle it with a large spoon to layer the bottom of your ramekins.
+You have to work fast as a bitter taste (some people including myself prefer this) will set in if you continue to heat the melted sugar too long, but if you turn off the fire, the caramel will cool and quickly thicken to the point where you won’t be able to work it.
+The caramel will harden immediately as it touches your cold bakeware so don’t harbour any thoughts about adjusting it later.
 Control the distribution as the caramel leaves the spoon.

 - There will be some caramel left in the pan at the end and you might wonder how you are going to clean it.
 Don’t worry, its basically still sugar and melts in plain water after cooling.